The European Patent with Unitary Effect

 Our specialized patent team supports you in all patent law issues: From patent applications and license agreements to patent enforcement or defense against infringement allegations, we are there for you.
 Of course, we also represent you before the new Unified Patent Court (UPC).

-The Unitary Patent System is launched on June 1, 2023, after the necessary ratification procedures of the Agreement on a Unified Patent Court (UPCA) have been completed.
+The Unitary Patent System was launched on June 1, 2023, after the necessary ratification procedures of the Agreement on a Unified Patent Court (UPCA) have been completed.

 The unitary patent system also results in serious changes for patent infringement actions in Europe: The newly created Unified Patent Court (UPC) has exclusive jurisdiction over questions of infringement and validity of unitary patents.
 Exceptions to the exclusive jurisdiction of the UPC will apply during a transitional period of initially seven years.
 During this period, "classical" European patents (EPs) can, under certain conditions, be enforced either before the UPC or - as previously - before the national courts.
 The Unified Patent Court is a two-instance court created solely for patent disputes.
 In addition to a central chamber with seats in Paris and Munich, it has a large number of local chambers distributed across the member states, as well as a court of appeal in Luxembourg.
 Among the member states, Germany has the most local chambers, situated in Düsseldorf, Hamburg, Munich and Mannheim.